 - Comments that are disavowed by the named author or submitter

 Since the Bureau generally posts all comments received, please do not include proprietary information or sensitive personal information (such as account numbers or Social Security numbers), or names of other individuals.
-The Bureau will not edit or remove any identifying or contact information.
+The Bureau does not independently verify identity or contact information provided by a commenter.
+Nor does the Bureau, as a matter of course, edit or remove any identifying or contact information.